mcamilaelsevier/Match_IDs/README.md

 - The script uses `tkinter` to create a graphical user interface for selecting the Excel file and displaying messages.
 - The matched results are saved to a new Excel file named `matched_results.xlsx` in the same directory as the script.

 Make sure to replace any placeholder values in the script with your actual file paths and other relevant information.
+Also, replace `path_to_image` with the actual path to the image file showing the window to upload the Excel file.